 Cross-Contact: There wasn’t any information on their page about how they avoid gluten cross-contact, so we emailed them.
 We will update this article if they respond.

 EPIC focuses on using thoughtfully sourced meats, such as grass-fed beef and cage-free chicken.
 Even their salon is wild-caught.
 Some of EPIC’s products are Non-GMO Project verified, but not all of them are.
 In addition to offering gluten-free bars, snack strips, and bites, EPIC also has options for people with other dietary restrictions, such as keto, paleo, and Whole 30.

 Here’s a list of gluten-free jerky and meat that EPIC offers:

 - Traditional Pork Carnitas Jerky

 - Sweet & Savory Traditional Beef Jerky

 - Sweet & Spicy Sriracha Beef Bites

 - Wagyu Beef Steak Strip

-Cross-Contact: Epic jerky is certified gluten free (there aren’t many fully certified gluten-free jerky brands out there).
+Cross-Contact: Epic jerky is certified gluten free, and that’s fantastic news because there aren’t many fully certified gluten-free jerky brands out there.
 They state, “All EPIC products are now officially recognized by the Gluten-Free Certification Organization and The Gluten Intolerance Group!”

 Additionally, any Epic jerky product that could potentially come into contact with wheat or any of the other top allergens will have a statement on the label stating that.
 However, to prevent cross-contact with gluten, Epic adheres to a strict allergy management policy that follows the jerky from the raw materials stage all the way to the finished product.
 (Source: Epic)